yogesh-dalavi-infobeans/data-engineer-weather-app/README.md

 # 🌦️ Weather Data Science Dashboard

-A Python-Django application that collects daily weather data for **Kolhapur** using the free **Open-Meteo API**, stores it in **MySQL**, and displays the data in a clean web-based dashboard with charts and filters.
+A Python-Django application that collects daily weather data for **Pune** using the free **Open-Meteo API**, stores it in **MySQL**, and displays the data in a clean web-based dashboard with charts and filters.

 ---